 Rigid budgets break, so we built YNAB to be flexible.
 Overspending happens—your budget is here to help you get back on track.

-If you have general questions about covering overspending (or you're looking to know more about cash overspending), head over here.
+If you have general questions about covering overspending (or you want to know more about cash overspending), head over here.
 If credit overspending is what you're after, read on!

 There are two types of spending in YNAB—budgeted and non-budgeted.
 That's true for spending with cash, and for spending with credit.
 Of course, YNAB is helping you plan for your credit card payments, so credit spending is handled a bit differently.

 When you make a purchase on your credit card that's budgeted for (that you assigned money to the category to cover, YNAB will move that assigned money—cash in your cash account—to your Credit Card Payment category—they'll sit there until you're ready to pay the bill.

 When you use your credit card to buy something and you haven't budgeted for it, or haven't assigned enough to cover the entire purchase amount, dollars won't move to your Credit Card Payment category—you now have debt on the card you'll need to cover in the future.

 Overspending Creates Debt

 But what happens if you can't cover the overspending before the month ends?
 You've created new debt.
 You've increased what you owe the credit card company but you haven't increased the cash you have set aside to pay by the same amount.

 Once the Available amount in the Credit Card Payment category matches what you need to pay—debt from previous overspending plus money for new budgeted purchases—you can confidently make your payment.